The 2018 Leadership Fellows in Public Engagement call is open until 4.00pm on Thursday 22 February 2018.

 As part of the application process, project partners are invited to provide a ‘statement of support’ alongside the main body of the application.
 This statement is read alongside the proposal’s Case for Support, and is considered as part of the peer review process.
 A well-written statement of support will confirm the organisation’s commitment to the proposed project by articulating the benefits of the collaboration, its relevance to the partner and the potential impacts of the programme in the eyes of the partner.
 The statement of support should also identify the period of support, and detail the range of ‘in-kind’ and financial contributions offered by the partner.

-Statements of support can be up to two sides of A4 in length, and must be submitted on headed paper.
+Letters of support can be up to two sides of A4 in length, and must be submitted on headed paper.
 A statement must be dated clearly, within six months of the submission date of the application.
 To provide assurance that the project partner has authorised the proposed contribution or commitment, the statement should be signed by a named contact, stating the capacity in which they are providing the sign-off.
-Statements of support are submitted electronically alongside the grant application, via the Je-S system.
+Letters of support are submitted electronically alongside the grant application, via the Je-S system.

-Statements of support must show meaningful contribution to the proposed public engagement programme – statements featuring supportive language but offering no contributions to the project are of little-to-no value, and should not be included.
+Letters of support must show meaningful contribution to the proposed public engagement programme – statements featuring supportive language but offering no contributions to the project are of little-to-no value, and should not be included.

 Should an applicant state in their proposal that the involvement of a party or organisation is important to increase the chances of success of their proposed programme, these organisations must be included as either applicants or project partners.
 Applications received without these collaborations in place by the point of submission will not be supported.